Tommy Lee: Solo career

-Film and television career
+Film and television appearances

 In 2004, Lee starred in a reality show on NBC titled Tommy Lee Goes to College.
 Lee was also one of the producers of the show.
 In spring 2008, Lee began filming another reality TV show with rapper Ludacris for Planet Green (Discovery Channel's 24-hour eco-friendly network) titled Battleground Earth.
 In 2019, Lee guest starred on Season 7, Episode 14 of The Goldbergs as Professor Lee.

 Throughout October 2020, Lee played the Devil in four episodes of Halloween in Hell, a fictionalized musical horror podcast.
 The series also starred Iann Dior, 24kGoldn, Dana Dentata, Phem, and Machine Gun Kelly.

+In 2022, Lee starred in the action horror thriller The Retaliators as a strip club DJ.

 Personal life

 Relationships

-Lee has been married four times: his first wife was Elaine Starchuk, whom he married in 1984, divorcing a year later.
+Lee has been married four times.

+His first wife was Elaine Starchuk, whom he married in 1984, divorcing a year later.